Limit linear series: combinatorial theory: Crude linear series

-We now come to the more fundamental definition of a \emph{crude linear series}, which is the most simple concept of combinatorial linear series adapted to our context, subject to a requirement reminiscent to the rank condition on divisors on metric graphs (the rank of $D$ is greater than or equal to $r$).
+We define \emph{crude linear series} which are the simplest notion of combinatorial linear series.
+The requirement in the definition is reminiscent of the rank condition on divisors on metric graphs.
+Moreover, it takes into account the data of the hypercube rank function on points.